-Instead of adding athletes one at a time, you can add several (or all) athletes at once by using the Import CSV tool.
-You will find the tool in the left-hand-side of the Details page.
+Instead of adding athletes one at a time, you can add several (or all) athletes at once using the Import CSV tool.
+You will find the tool on the left-hand side of the Details page.

 This guide is divided into a few sections below:

 - Codes for EventCode, EventStage, and AgeGroup fields

 - How to open a CSV file in Excel?

 You can create the CSV file by organizing/organising your athletes in an Excel spreadsheet.
 You will need the following columns (the ones in red are mandatory columns):

 - EntryId - All athletes and relay teams are numbered sequentially for each meet/meeting (see example below).

 - StartListId - All start lists can be numbered in groups with a unique number for each event list.
 This column is only relevant for mixed start lists and events with multiple age groups or relays.

 - RelayTeamName - The name of the relay team.

 Please capitalize the first letter only in first, middle, and last names, except where needed.
 Example: John Joseph McDonald.